Serbia's first openly gay prime minister attends Belgrade pride march

 Serbian riot police cordoned off the city center with metal fences early Sunday to prevent possible clashes with extremist groups opposed to the pride gathering.
 Right-wing activists gathered in a central area with banners but no incidents were reported.

-Brnabic was elected earlier this year amid Serbia's efforts to improve its image as it moves toward European Union membership.
-Gay activists in Serbia have hailed Brnabic's appointment as an important step in their struggle for gay rights, but say much more still needs to be done.
+Brnabic was elected this year amid Serbia's efforts to improve its image as it moves toward European Union membership.
+Gay activists in Serbia have hailed Brnabic's election as an important step in their struggle for gay rights, but say much more still needs to be done.

 "Today we walk together and together we will stress that problems still exist and that we want to work together to solve them," said activist Goran Miletic.